Dirac dark matter, neutrino masses, and dark baryogenesis: Dark violation and electroweak baryogenesis

 Using the thin-wall approximation~\cite{Coleman:1977py}, the nucleation temperature, $T_n$, is defined by the condition~\cite{Cline:2017qpe} where $S_3$ is the Euclidean action of the bubble and $H(T)$ is the Hubble rate.
 In this approximation, to describe the bubble wall profile, we use the ansatz in which the space dependence of the fields is given by

 where $z$ is the direction normal to the wall and $L_w$ is the wall width and $s_0 \equiv w_0(T_n)$.
 At the first-order phase transition, bubbles nucleate and expand through the primordial plasma, causing perturbations on the particle and antiparticle densities.
+For a given set of parameters and critical temperature $T_c$, we obtain $T_n$ by solving numerically Eq.~\eqref{eq:S3}.
+In Fig.~\ref{fig:Tn_plots}, we show the dependence of $T_n$ on the coupling $\lambda_S$ for different values of $\lambda_{SH}$ and two choices of $T_c$.
+As we will explain below, in our model, the nucleation temperature does not turn out much smaller than the critical temperature.
+Hence, the relevant regions in these curves are those on the lower values of $\lambda_S$, to the right of the inverted peak.

+The velocity and width of the wall can be calculated following the algorithm presented in \cite{Konstandin:2014zta,Friedlander:2020tnq,Lewicki:2021pgr}, where the ansatz \eqref{eq:ansatz} is not used.
+Instead, starting from initial guesses for $v_w$ and $L_w$, small iterative variations are made until the equations of motion for the bubble profile are successfully solved.
+This is a computationally and numerically costly process.
+However, in the analysis presented in \cite{Friedlander:2020tnq}, the calculation of the wall velocity for a scalar potential like ours showed that there is a correlation between the wall velocity and the supercooling parameter $r\equiv v(T_n)T_c/v_cT_n$.
+As long as $r$ remains relatively close to the unity, $r\lesssim 1.15$, the models lead to strong phase transitions with subsonic velocities, $v_w<1/\sqrt{3}$.
+In this work, we will adopt this condition and vary the wall velocity in the range $0.1 \lesssim v_w \lesssim 1/\sqrt{3}$.
+On the other hand, the wall thickness can be approximated by \cite{Espinosa:2011eu,Cline:2017qpe}

 $P$ and $CP$ violation is incorporated by adding a term \footnote{In the same spirit of \cite{Carena:2019xrr}, we could add other terms with different powers of $S,\,S^*$ or $\Phi$, however, we keep only this one for simplicity.
 We also ignore the backreaction of $\delta V$ into the spontaneous breaking of $U(1)_B$.} which is invariant under $\operatorname{U}(1)_B$ but generates a term $\delta V \sim \langle \Phi \rangle^2 S^2$ after $\Phi$ acquires a VEV.
 This term in the potential is minimized by setting the phase of $S$ equal to $\pi/2$.
 The chiral fields, $\chi_L$ and $\chi_R$, couple to both scalar fields $\Phi$ and $S$.
 After the spontaneous breaking of $\operatorname{U}(1)_B$, those chiral fields acquire an effective mass